 Varieties and Cultivars of Passion Fruit

 Although passion fruit has most likely been grown for much longer, the earliest recordings of it are from the 16th century, when it was made known to the Western world via Spanish conquerors in Brazil.
-From there, it was taken to Europe before being spread throughout the rest of the globe and valued for both its culinary and medicinal properties.
+From there, it was taken to Europe before spreading throughout the rest of the globe.
 In 1880, it was introduced to Hawaii, where it adapted easily and eventually began growing wild.

-Brazil currently produces the most passion fruit in the world.
-However, it is grown in most places across the tropical belt, including other South American countries, Australia, and parts of Asia and Africa.
+Brazil currently produces the highest amounts of passion fruits in the world.
+However, they are grown in most places across the tropical belt, including other South American countries, Australia, and parts of Asia and Africa.